 If you read a comment you find offensive, please email us a request ([email protected]) to remove it.
 Include your reasoning, and we’ll review it and consider your request.
 Please note that we reserve the right to remove offensive material, but we do not promise that we will actually do so.

 If you read a comment that has mis (or dis) information, please correct it and email us.
-We are cracking down on Trolls who purposely try to spread false information, but if you see something that is false, please help us by emailing email@example.com.
-If you make a claim about an issue, you’d best back it up and cite your source(s); otherwise, your wild, misinformed ideas/opinions will not be published on our websites.
+We are cracking down on Trolls who purposely try to spread false information, but if you see something that is false, please help us by emailing [email protected] with a clear explanation.
+If you make a claim about an issue in a comment, you’d best back it up and cite your source(s); otherwise, your wild, misinformed ideas/opinions will not be published on our websites.

 We highly recommend that if someone makes a comment about you, that you respond to it with your own comment immediately.
 There are Trolls out there (and sadly, on our blogs) that like to target others.
 The best defense is for YOU to respond to them promptly, either as a Comment, or if it’s a bigger issue, as a Letter to the Editor.